-- As used in this article, - (a) "Animal shelter" means a public or private facility which includes a physical structure that provides housing for stray, abandoned, abused, or owner-surrendered dogs or cats and that is operated, owned, or maintained by a county or municipality for animal control purposes or by a duly incorporated humane society, animal welfare society, or other nonprofit organization. - (b) "Humane officer" means a person designated pursuant to §7-10-1 of this code to investigate complaints of cruel or inhumane treatment of animals and enforce laws related to the prevention of cruelty to animals. - (c) "Primary Enclosure" means structure or device used to restrict an animal to a limited amount of space, such as a room, pen, run, cage, compartment, kennel, or hutch, where an animal will sleep, eat, and spend the majority of its time. - (d) "Temporary Enclosure" means a cage or crate designed for short-term, temporary confinement or travel (e.g., airline crates, transport carriers, etc.); dogs and cats may be housed in temporary enclosures for no longer than 48 hours after being taken into custody by an animal shelter. - §7-10-2.
-Duty of humane officers; reporting requirement when abuse or neglect of individuals suspected; prohibition against interference with humane officers;
+- As used in this article, - (a) "Humane officer" means a person designated pursuant to §7-10-1 of this code to investigate complaints of cruel or inhumane treatment of animals and enforce laws related to the prevention of cruelty to animals. - (b) "Primary Enclosure" means structure or device used to restrict an animal to a limited amount of space, such as a room, pen, run, cage, compartment, kennel, or hutch, where an animal will sleep, eat, and spend the majority of its time.

+(c) "Temporary Enclosure" means a cage or crate designed for short-term, temporary confinement or travel (e.g., airline crates, transport carriers, etc.); dogs and cats may be housed in temporary enclosures for no longer than 48 hours after being taken into custody by an animal shelter.

+§7-10-2.
+Duty of humane officers; reporting requirement when abuse or neglect of individuals suspected; prohibition against interference with humane officers; penalties.